-The last thing we would like is for those hard working people to get cheated out of their money as well.
+The last thing we would like is for those hard-working people to get cheated out of their money as well.

 We compiled the following list of ELD devices (the most popular ones at least) along with their prices.

-There are couple important elements to keep in mind when evaluating the prices of electronic logging devices.
+There are a couple important elements to keep in mind when evaluating the prices of electronic logging devices.

 Free Electric Logging Device – Not Really

 Many of these electronic logging devices are listed as free.
 While the sound of FREE device is very appealing, there is a catch.
 The catch is the big old CONTRACT.
-The the customer will get the devices installed for free.
+The customer will get the devices installed for free.
 However, the customer must sign up for a contract.

 The Devil is in the Contract Details

-The length and requirements of each contract varies by service provider, so you’ll have to make sure you check with the provider for more information about contracts.
+The length and requirements of each contract vary by the service provider, so you’ll have to make sure you check with the provider for more information about contracts.
 It could also mean that they only offer leasing options, so you may have to pay a monthly fee for leasing their devices in addition to the monthly service fees.